 All right - so you read about Turkesterone on some bodybuilder's page, but you want to know more information about it.

 What is it, how does it work and are there any bad side effects and is it backed by science?

-Well, you're in luck - we happen to be the most trusted source of Turkesterone on the internet and we're here to break it down.
+Well, you're in luck - we happen to be the most trusted source of Turkesterone on the internet and we're here to break it down for you.

 And, instead of just slinging you junk supplements in a white-labeled bottle - we've taken the time to detail out science, share the recommended dosages, and show you just how this powerful compound works.